Caratinga: Education

+Building of the Educational Foundation of Caratinga (FUNEC), where is located the University Center of Caratinga (UNEC) and the Professor Jairo Grossi School.

 In education, the average Basic Education Development Index (IDEB) for students in the early years of primary education in Caratinga's public schools was 6.4 in 2023, on a scale from 1 to 10, while the score for students in the later years was 4.9.
 In 2022, 30.6% of children aged 0 to 3, 84.08% of those aged 4 to 5, and 98.8% of those aged 6 to 14 were enrolled in schools, along with 80.08% of adolescents aged 15 to 17.
 Additionally, 24.73% of residents aged 18 to 24 and 6.04% of those 25 and older attended educational institutions.

 Among residents aged 18 and older in 2022, 42.88% had not completed primary education, 13.2% had only completed primary education, 29.38% had completed secondary education, and 14.54% had completed higher education.
 The population aged 11 and older had an average of 8.5 years of schooling.
 The literacy rate for residents aged 15 and older was 93.51%, with 6.49% of this group being illiterate.
 In 2023, there were enrollments in early childhood education, primary, and secondary schools in the city.
 Private higher education institutions, such as the Caratinga University Center (UNEC) and the Doctum Colleges in Caratinga, attract students from neighboring cities.